WSGW Morning Team Show: March 27, 2018 - WSGW 790 AM

-It’s a Saginaw Spirit Playoff Tuesday on the WSGW Morning Team Show with Charlie and Dave and Art and YOU…..
+The WSGW Wednesday Morning Team Show with Charlie and Dave and YOU…..

-Have you seen the Michigan Basketball response to Sister Jean of Loyola-Chicago?
-Meet Mary Belle Hicks, the 10o-year-old grandmother on one-time Michigan player, Jalen Rose.
-The Wolverines play against Sister Jean’s team in the Final Four on Saturday, 5:30pm on WSGW 790am.
+After the 6:30 news, Charlie and Dave talk about how scientists are ruining a long loved tradition for parents – Rubber Ducky time with the youngsters in the bathtub!
+That rubber ducky might be dangerous! (runs 5:03)

 Send Comments, Praise, and Criticisms: charlie@wsgw.com